Types of Aid

 Financial Aid Solutions Tailored to Your Family’s Needs

 We understand that everyone’s financial situation is unique and there are no one-size-fits-all solutions.
-The family profiles below offer examples of real financial aid packages recently awarded to Cornell students.
+The family profiles below offer examples of real financial aid packages recently offered to Cornell students.
 They do not address complex issues such as owning a family business.

 Each applicant’s financial aid package is dependent on multiple factors, and you may receive more or less aid than shown in the examples.
 All families are encouraged to start by using the Financial Aid Calculator, an online tool that will provide you with estimated eligibility for financial aid from Cornell.